John F. Kennedy: Early life and education

 Kennedy intended to study under Harold Laski at the London School of Economics, as his older brother had done.
 However, ill health forced his return to the United States in October 1935, when he enrolled late at Princeton University, but had to withdraw after two months due to gastrointestinal illness.

 In September 1936, Kennedy enrolled at Harvard College.
 He wrote occasionally for The Harvard Crimson, the campus newspaper, but had little involvement with campus politics, preferring to concentrate on athletics and his social life.
-Kennedy played football and was on the junior varsity squad during his sophomore year, but an injury forced him off the team, and left him with back problems that plagued him for the rest of his life.
+Kennedy played football and was on the junior varsity squad during his second year, but an injury forced him off the team, and left him with back problems that plagued him for the rest of his life.
 He earned membership in the Hasty Pudding Club and the Spee Club, one of Harvard's elite "final clubs".

 In July 1938, Kennedy sailed overseas with his older brother to work at the American embassy in London, where their father was serving as President Franklin D. Roosevelt's ambassador to the Court of St. James's.
 The following year, Kennedy traveled throughout Europe, the Soviet Union, the Balkans, and the Middle East in preparation for his Harvard senior honors thesis.
 He then went to Berlin, where a U.S. diplomatic representative gave him a secret message about war breaking out soon to pass on to his father, and to Czechoslovakia before returning to London on September 1, 1939—the day that Germany invaded Poland; the start of World War II.
 Two days later, the family was in the House of Commons for speeches endorsing the United Kingdom's declaration of war on Germany.
 Kennedy was sent as his father's representative to assist with arrangements for American survivors of the torpedoing of before flying back to the United States on his first transatlantic flight.

 While an upperclassman at Harvard, Kennedy began to take his studies more seriously and developed an interest in political philosophy.
 He made the dean's list in his junior year.
 In 1940, Kennedy completed his thesis, "Appeasement in Munich", about British negotiations during the Munich Agreement.
 The thesis was released on July 24, under the title Why England Slept.
 The book was one of the first to offer information about the war and its origins, and quickly became a bestseller.
 In addition to addressing Britain's unwillingness to strengthen its military in the lead-up to the war, the book called for an Anglo-American alliance against the rising totalitarian powers.
 Kennedy became increasingly supportive of U.S. intervention in World War II, and his father's isolationist beliefs resulted in the latter's dismissal as ambassador.

 In 1940, Kennedy graduated cum laude from Harvard with a Bachelor of Arts in government, concentrating on international affairs.
 That fall, he enrolled at the Stanford Graduate School of Business and audited classes, but he left after a semester to help his father complete his memoirs as an American ambassador.
 In early 1941, Kennedy toured South America.